dbt-labs/docs.getdbt.com/website/docs/tutorial/building-your-first-project/schedule-a-job.md

 description: In this part of the tutorial, we'll go through how you can schedule a job in dbt Cloud.
 ---

 As the `jaffle_shop` business gains more customers, and those customers create more orders, there will be more records added to your source data.
 Since the `customers` model is materialized as a table, you'll need to periodically rebuild your table to ensure that the data stays up-to-date.
+This update will happen when you run a job.

-This is often referred to as "deploying a project" or "[running a project in production](/docs/running-a-dbt-project/running-dbt-in-production)".
-Next you will learn how to deploy your project with dbt Cloud.
+Scheduling a job to be run in your production environment might also be called "deploying a project" or "[running a project in production](/docs/running-a-dbt-project/running-dbt-in-production)."

 ## Commit your changes

-You need to commit the changes you made to the project so that the repository has your latest code.
+Now that you've built your customer modelYou need to commit the changes you made to the project so that the repository has your latest code.

 1. Click the `commit` button, with a message like "Add customers model, tests, docs"
 2. Click the `merge to master` button